 “You heard me.”
 He made a show of returning the torn hem to her gloved hands, giving hers a gentle squeeze before releasing them.
-She felt the touch clear to her toes, which were locked between his heavily booted feet.
+The unexpected gesture soared clear to her toes, which remained locked between his heavily booted feet.

 “I asked why you fear him.”
-His rumbling voice had gone all low and smoky.
+His rumbling voice had gone all low and gruff.

-“I’m quite sure you must be mistaken,” Laney whispered, glancing at the other passengers.
-Everyone seemed intent upon passing the uncomfortable time as privately as possible, gazing out the windows or snoozing.
+“I’m quite sure you must be mistaken,” Laney whispered, glancing at the other passengers, who all appeared intent upon passing the uncomfortable time as privately as possible, gazing out the windows or snoozing.

 How was it no one took notice of anyone else?
-Least of all the intimate encounter between her and a stranger?
+Least of all the intimate encounter between her and the stranger?
 Or how Reginald’s head lolled about his neck with every jostling revolution of the coach’s wheels?
-Laney couldn’t miss how Reginald’s jaw hung unattractively unhinged, his sour breath breezing over her shoulder.
+Laney couldn’t miss how Reginald’s jaw hung unhinged, his sour breath gusting over her shoulder.
 She had the sudden urge to upend the contents of his flask inside his mouth.
 Maybe he’d drown.

 “You do not deny it.”
 The firm statement, voiced with perfect elocution, drew her attention back to the ill-dressed man before her.
-The most unrigged gentleman she’d ever seen.
+The most unrigged gentleman to cross her path.

-His tone made her think he’d be uncouth enough to rip it from her head if she refused to do as he bade.
+His tone made her think he’d be uncouth enough to rip it from her head if she refused.
 “You cannot!
 I cannot.
 Oh, do please sit back.”

 She couldn’t think with his knees touching hers, with his finger idly nudging her leg.
 Was this desire, then?
-This awful achy, nervous, wonderful feeling?
-The need to brush his hair back, to really see his face?
+This awful achy, nervous, splendiferous feeling?
+The need to brush his hair back, to really see him?
 The need to be his?